 - Update on California’s Cap-and-Trade Program, Air & Waste Management Association, February 28, 2013

 Mr. Bledsoe’s experience includes representation of:

 - SCS Energy, LLC in the development of an Integrated Gasification Combined Cycle (IGCC) poly-generation facility with Carbon Capture and Sequestration, known as the Hydrogen Energy California Project, in Kern County, California

-- Citigroup Global Markets Inc. in the US$1 billion bond financing of the 579-megawatt Solar Star 1 and 2 Projects, the largest single project bond financing ever completed for a solar project
+- Citigroup Global Markets Inc. in the US$1 billion bond financing of the 579-megawatt Solar Star 1 and 2 Projects, awarded as “Americas Power Deal of the Year” for 2013 by Project Finance International

 - A leading international investment bank in the bond financing of the US$2.4 billion, 550-megawatt Topaz Solar Farm, awarded as “North American Solar Deal of the Year” for 2012 by Project Finance